gauravsharma-97/Neural-Style-Transfer/README.md

 4. The loss function is optimized for 10 iterations.

+   **NOTE**: Increasing the no. of iterations from 10 to 30 only increases the brightness of image while showing almost zero increase in style of output image.

 5. Finally, the resultant tensor is converted to an image.

 ## Result